-In order to deliver the proposed Vision, we have focused on five theme-based 'agendas for action' which describe in more detail what we want to achieve and how we plan to do it.
+In order to deliver the proposed vision, we have focused on five theme-based 'agendas for action' which describe in more detail what we want to achieve and how we plan to do it.
 The themes do not cover all of the work that will be ongoing within the National Park but instead highlight the areas where we intend to work together to achieve transformational change.
-The agendas for action in this new Plan will be very ambitious, and we recognise that they will be challenging to realise, but their inclusion in the Plan is intended to drive and target efforts to work as a high-performing partnership and to secure the funding and resources required.
+The themes are intended to be taken together as an integrated package of measures that reinforce one another and work across the landscape.
+The agendas for action in this new Plan are very ambitious, and we recognise that they will be challenging to realise, but their inclusion in the Plan is intended to drive and target efforts to work as a high-performing partnership for the New Forest National Park and to secure the funding and resources required.

-For the next five years, our collective endeavour will focus on achieving outcomes in these key five areas:
+For the next five years, our collective endeavour will focus on achieving outcomes in five key interlinked areas: